bootcampchem2025/bootcampchem2025.github.io/_posts/2025-07-22-Introduction.md

 - Keynotes on molecular representations & GNNs
 - **Tutorial:** RDKit fundamentals
-- **Hands-on:** Building a molecular property-prediction pipeline :contentReference
+- **Hands-on:** Building a molecular property-prediction pipeline

 ### Day 2 – Tuesday: Design of Experiments & Active Learning

 - Talks on Bayesian optimisation & active learning
 - **Tutorial:** scikit-learn for chemistry
-- **Hands-on:** Active-learning pipeline; poster session :contentReference
+- **Hands-on:** Active-learning pipeline; poster session

 ### Day 3 – Wednesday: Machine-Learning Potentials

 - Talks on neural network potentials & coarse-graining
 - **Tutorial:** ASE basics
-- **Hands-on:** Deploying ML potentials as DFT surrogates :contentReference
+- **Hands-on:** Deploying ML potentials as DFT surrogates

 ### Day 4 – Thursday: AI Agents for Chemistry

 - Talks on LLMs for scientific discovery
 - Panel: Future of AI in chemistry
-- **Workshop:** Building an AI research assistant for chemistry :contentReference
+- **Workshop:** Building an AI research assistant for chemistry

+---

+## Funding

+We gratefully acknowledge the generous support of the [ND SAI](https://sai.nd.edu/) and [C-CAS](https://ccas.nd.edu/).
+Their commitment to fostering interdisciplinary collaboration and advancing data-driven chemistry has been instrumental in making this bootcamp possible, enabling us to bring together students, researchers, and industry partners for a productive week of learning and discovery.